coder-j-0090/CodeClauseInternship_Object-Detection-System/README.md

 ## Description
   - Create an object detection model capable of identifying and locating multiple objects within an image or video.
 Utilize a pre-trained model such as YOLO (You Only Look Once) or Faster R-CNN, and customize it to detect specific objects of interest.

+I have also made Instance Segmentation Object Detection project